oliviazhang29/lab-08-uoe-art/lab-08.md

   count()
 ```

-There are 11 art pieces have the worl “child” in their title.
+There are 11 art pieces have the word “child” in their title.